turbinenreiter/MicroPythonSmallSats/text/Results_Language_Eval.md

 ### Reliability

 * Type checking
     Python is a dynamically typed and interpreted language and as such, type checking is not done by default before the program is run.
 For example, when a float values is assigned to a variable that was an integer before, it will simply become a float.
-When an operation is used on a data type that does not support it, an exception is raised at runtime when the error is encountered for the first time.
+When an operation is used on a data type which does not support it, an exception is raised at runtime when the error is encountered for the first time.
 Type checking can be done manually by using the ```type``` function which returns a variables type, or the exceptions can be handled using the ```try - except``` mechanism.
 In order to have static type checking, like compiled languages, tools can be used which will be described in the toolchain section \\ref{sec:tools}.

 * Exception handling
     Python provides sophisticated exception handling via the ```try - except``` mechanism.
 It allows reacting differently for different exception types and performing clean-up routines before returning via the ```finally``` expression.